Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

-Despite the ick factor, Ash says it's vital to take the plunge at least once a month to keep your machine clean and unclogged.
+Despite the ick factor, Ashley says it's vital to take the plunge at least once a month to keep your machine clean and unclogged.

-"It's a dirty job that no one likes, but it's important to keep your dishwasher running smoothly and reduce the likelihood of food particles being redeposited on plates," he advises.
+"It's a dirty job that no one likes, but it's important to keep your dishwasher running smoothly and reduce the likelihood of food particles being redeposited on plates," he says.

 4. Stacking your cutlery the wrong way

-Ash recommends stacking cutlery down in your dishwasher.
+Ashley recommends stacking cutlery pointing downwards in your dishwasher.

 5. Washing by hand instead of using your dishwasher

-Saving time, money and water are huge wins, but Ash also points out other reasons to use your dishwasher regularly.
+Saving time, money and water are huge wins, but Ashley points out other reasons to use your dishwasher regularly.